Portland Food: Where You Should Eat When You Visit Portland, Oregon

 B & T Oyster Bar

-If you’re looking for some seafood, Block and Tackle is great.
+If you’re looking for some seafood, Block and Tackle was great.
 We came here as a group, ordered their oysters and a few things to share.

-Tasty & Sons is awesome.
-I came here with a friend after he moved to Portland in 2014.
-It’s not far from his place so we grabbed dinner at the bar.
-No crazy waits, unlike brunch.
+Tasty & Alder is awesome.
+My friend Cullen moved to Portland in 2014, we came here for dinner.
+It’s not far from his place, so we grabbed dinner at the bar.
 The food quality is awesome and we both had an appetizer to share, entrees, a little dessert and a beer.
 We both spent no more than $30 with tip.
 That’s unheard of in Los Angeles for the quality of food!!!

 Clyde Common is a modern tavern downtown with communal tables and is known for the local food and handcrafted cocktails.
 My travel writer friend Jenny sent me to see her friend who works here but he wasn’t in.
-I still enjoyed happy hour at the bar.
-I had one of their tasty burgers and a gin cocktail, all under $20 for dinner.
+Since I was solo I had happy hour at the bar.
+A burger and a gin cocktail during happy hour were under $20.

 A happy hour burger at Clyde Common